AntonTsukura/simple_php_search/README.md

 # simple_php_search
-This repository contain simple example of php search with Jquery and ajax
+This repository contain simple example of php search with jQuery and ajax